-Join Brian Bradley for an in-depth discussion in this video Collision, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Collision, part of Learning Particle Flow in 3ds Max 2013.

 Although in chapter one of our course, we took a little time out to…discuss the important role that deflectors can…play, in the creation of a particle effect.…Something that we perhaps didn't make entirely clear is that adding…deflectors into a scene doesn't…automatically create particle Interaction with them.…To create that we need a helper inside a…particle flow event that not only recognizes the existence…of deflectors in the scene.…But that also instructs particles regarding what…action to take should they collide with them.…